jvasile/pz_present/README.md

 To set up preset "views", open the console inside your browser's developer tools.
 Then manually pan and zoom to a "view" you want to save as a preset.
-Press the period ('.') key and three numbers will be logged to the console.
+Press the period ('.') key and an array of three numbers will be logged to the console, like so:

+`[1.5287898741806416, -0.3384300293883705, -0.1704605958743659],`

 (You may need to click on the page first so it will register the key press.)

-Open the "views.js" file in an editor and cut and paste the three numbers from the console into a new array on the next line in the "views" array, like so:
+Open the "views.js" file in an editor and cut and paste the array of three numbers from the console into the next line in the "views" array.

-`[1.5287898741806416, -0.3384300293883705, -0.1704605958743659],`

-The "views.js" file comes with some example presets, that you'll want to delete.
+The "views.js" file comes with some example preset views, that you'll want to delete.

 Add additional views in the same way, in the order you want them to appear.
 Optionally, you can assign a letter short-cut key for